 Getting rid of the past year's bad luck and negative energies, people can serenely enter a fortunate New Year.
 To preserve the good luck from the fires, no one is supposed to blow it, and the red flames are left to die out by themselves, or extinguished with water.

-A special mix of nuts, fruits, and sweets are the inseparable part of the night of Chaharshanbe Suri in each part of the country.
+A special mix of nuts, fruits, and sweets are an inseparable part of the night of Chaharshanbe Suri in each part of the country.

 In many places, people still affectionate a tradition called "Kuzeh Shekani": It consists of smashing a jar, sometimes containing salt and coins, from the roof of the houses.
 By breaking down on the soil, the jar symbolically spread away from the entire household's misfortune.